March updates for statutory out-of-home care and adoption agencies.

 Requirements for authorised carers and household members under the Working with Children Check (WWCC)

 Authorised carers are “workers” as defined by the Child Protection (Working with Children) Act 2012 (WWCC Act).
 The WWCC Act states that a worker must not engage in child-related work unless they hold a WWCC clearance or have a current application for a clearance.
-Adult household members are subject to the same legislative requirements (unless they are deemed an exempt person) and are required to have a clearance or application in progress.
+Adult household members are subject to the same legislative requirements (unless they are deemed an exempt person) and must have a clearance or application in progress.

 It is important to note that there is no provision in the legislation for risk managing an individual without a WWCC clearance, application or continuing residence approval.
 The paramount consideration as defined in the WWCC Act is the safety, welfare and wellbeing of children.